xavierchia/xavierchia.github.io/_posts/2020-07-21-humble-introduction.md

 ---
 layout: post
-title: You're up and running!
+title: Humble business ideas - an introduction
 ---

-# Humble business ideas - an introduction

 Building the first thing that comes to your mind is a horrible strategy.
 The chances that your first idea is any good is close to zero.